Artur-T-Malas/book-notes/README.md

 - Add links back to main page and "Cancel" buttons to book adding and rating subpages
 - Create a DbService method to get a book by its id
 - Create a DbService method to get a book by the rating id

+## 02.08.2025
+- Add the option to edit and delete ratings and notes